 The following year, on Oct.
-28, Allen would become the league’s all-time leading passer, throwing for 345 yards to surpass Lancaster’s previous record.
-He completed 324 of 525 passes (61.7 per cent) to lead the CFL with a career-high 4,840 passing yards that year and, after winning his third Grey Cup, was nominated as the Lions’ Most Outstanding Player at the CFL Player Awards.
+28, Allen became the league’s all-time leading passer when he threw for 345 yards to surpass Lancaster’s record.
+He completed 324 of 525 passes (61.7 per cent) to lead the CFL with a career-high 4,840 passing yards that year, and after winning his third Grey Cup, Allen was nominated as the Lions’ Most Outstanding Player at the CFL Player Awards.

-That year, Allen also became the third quarterback in professional football history to pass for 60,000 yards; later in the season, he reached his 334th career touchdown pass, surpassing Lancaster again, this time for the most career touchdown passes in CFL history.
+That year, Allen became the third quarterback in professional football history to pass for 60,000 yards.
+Later that season, he reached his 334th career touchdown pass, surpassing Lancaster again, this time for the most career touchdown passes in CFL history.
 Allen would lead the Argos to the Eastern Division Final to conclude the season.

-After a 2004 Grey Cup victory – the fourth (and final) of his career – Allen was named Grey Cup Most Valuable Player for third time.
+After a 2004 Grey Cup victory – the fourth and final of his career – Allen was named Grey Cup Most Valuable Player for the third time.

 The following season, on Oct.
 27, 2005, Allen reached 5,000 passing yards for the first time in his 21-year CFL career; however, the Argos would lose to the Montreal Alouettes in the Grey Cup that year.

 During the 2006 season, Allen broke Warren Moon’s 70,553-yard record to become professional football’s all-time passing leader.

 Allen retired in 2008 with 72,381 passing yards; however, Montreal Alouettes quarterback Anthony Calvillo surpassed him three years later, on Oct.
 10, 2011.

 As part of the set, each team (the Lions, Stampeders, Argonauts, Blue Bombers, Alouettes, Eskimos, Tiger-Cats and Roughriders) was commemorated on a 25-cent coin that was issued alongside a pair of stamps.